tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![The information above is entered in the Connect to SQL Server dialog box, and Connect is selected at the bottom.](./media/ssma-connect-to-sql-server.png "Specify the settings")

 11. Select **Connect**.

-12. You will see a success message in the output window.
+12. You will see a success message in the output window

     ![The successful connection message is highlighted in the Output window.](./media/ssma-connect-to-sql-server-success.png "View the successful connection message")